ThunderClapZ/cs2-blockmaker/README.md

 > block managing can be done within the building menu /buildmenu
 >
-> USE button to hold block, look around to move, left and right click to change distance
+> hold USE button to grab block, look around to move, left and right click to change distance
 >
-> RELOAD button to hold block, left click to rotate horizontal axis, right click to rotate vertical axis
+> hold RELOAD button and move your mouse to rotate the block

 > [!CAUTION]
 > **this project is not finished! any help would be very appreciated.**